bengtson/train/README.md

 ## To Do

-  - Change application to --no-brunch.
-Brunch doesn't work well on Pi.
-This might make it more difficult to get websockets running for the webpage but it can be done.
-Do it.
   - Page should have current train status.
   - Page should have a speed selector from 00 - 100 by 10s.
-  - Get Tack Status reporting correct status.
-  - Use Christmas Engine photo from Nov 15 through Dec 31.

 ## Generating Raspberry Pi OS